(Photo credit: Stephanie Grossman Photography)

 - Discuss health issues that are on your mind with your provider, even if they do not seem like a big deal

 - Ask for and keep copies of all of your medical records such as lab results

 - Get a second opinion about any important health issue

 Individual advocacy refers to supporting someone when they need help, or trying to find a solution when someone has a problem.
-You likely advocate for other people often in your daily life, but do not think of advocacy as the word to describe your actions.
+You likely advocate for other people often in your daily life, yet you may not think of advocacy as the word to describe what you're doing.

 Examples of being an individual advocate for others: